-About S.O.N.G.
+About IMPACT

 Board of Directors

-GABRIEL MINCHOW, MBA | Imagine/Northpoint Washington
+GABRIEL MINCHOW, MBA Paradigm Treatment

-JAMIE VALDEZ |Inland Northwest Behavioral Health
+Inland Northwest Behavioral Health

 Jamie is the Director of Business Development at Inland Northwest Behavioral Health.
 She graduated from Eastern Washington University and has 20 years of experience being an ambassador in the community, and building relationships by supporting events, communications and outreach initiatives.
 She also volunteers with the Prevent Suicide Spokane Coalition and the Hope Squad.

-BRANDY TARALA | United We Rescue
+BRANDY MCGRATH-TARALA United We Rescue

 As the President/Founder of UWR, Brandy is dedicated to providing support and offering resources to first responders.
 She has worked the last 20 years in emergency medical response as a paramedic supervisor, training officer, account executive, and business developer.
-She is passionate about developing a comprehensive resource guide and brings her experience and expertise into alignment with the mission and goals for S.O.N.G.
+She is passionate about developing a comprehensive resource guide and brings her experience and expertise into alignment with the mission and goals for IMPACT.

-SAM DELEO | Sequoia Detox Centers
+SAM DELEO Royal Life Centers

 Sam works as a Business Development Specialist.
 She entered the behavioral health field in 2020 as a Group Facilitator, where she used her passion for mentorship and connection to help others struggling with addiction.
 For nearly a decade prior, she was focused on bringing attention and action to issues of extreme poverty for the Bill & Melinda Gates Foundation.
 She is a University of Washington Alumnus.
-Sam brings her experience working with media to further S.O.N.G.’s mission of elevating interagency collaboration.
+Sam brings her experience working with media to further IMPACT’s mission of elevating interagency collaboration.

-ANGELLA VELTRI-SOUTHERLY| Light A Lamp
+ANGELLA VELTRI-SOUTHERLY Light A Lamp

 Angella is the founder and Executive Director of Light A Lamp, a non-profit organization which aims to brighten lives through encouragement and tangible support gifts.
 Angella’s background in the medical field and in education gives her the knowledge of the resources available to those in need, as well as the areas where help is still needed, and her passion for service drives her to meet those needs.

-TYLER VERMILLION| Ideal Option
+TYLER VERMILLION Ideal Option

 Tyler is the Community Outreach Coordinator at Ideal Option.
 A graduate of Gonzaga University with a degrees in Sociology and Public Relations, Tyler focused his education on social justice and racial equality.
 Tyler’s fervor for community involvement, coordinated collaboration, and uplifting those around him is evident in his work.
 His commitment extends to advocating for equitable healthcare access for all.

-Spokane IMPACT: Leading Behavioral Health Advocacy
+IMPACT: Leading Behavioral Health Advocacy

 Navigate Regional Resources Together